 - Heart disease and cardiovascular health conditions

-A leading cause of death for men, heart disease can be linked to high stress environments and poor lifestyle choices - Prostate and testicular cancer
+A leading cause of death for men, often linked to stress and lifestyle factors. - Prostate and testicular cancer

-Men have a 37% higher risk of dying of cancer than women, with prostate cancer being the most common cancer in men.
-Awareness and regular screenings are needed for early diagnosis. - Obesity
+Men have a higher cancer mortality rate, with prostate cancer the most common.
+Awareness and screening are essential. - Obesity

 Men’s mental health

-Early interventions can lead to better health outcomes, but unfortunately, men often wait until symptoms are severe before seeking support.
+Early intervention improves outcomes, yet men often wait until symptoms are severe.

 “The challenge is the way that society’s expectations of being ‘masculine’ often means not asking for help…instead of it sometimes being the best thing to do, it’s potentially seen as a sign of weakness.”